-- Any liquid spilled on the heated seat should be removed immediately with a dry cloth. - When cleaning the seat, never use gasoline, thinner, or any similar materials. - If any malfunctions are found or the heated seat does not operate, turn the switch off and have the system checked by a NISSAN dealer.
+- Any liquid spilled on the heated seat should be removed immediately with a dry cloth. - When cleaning the seat, never use gasoline, thinner, or any similar materials. - If any malfunctions are found or the heated seat does not operate, turn the switch off and have the system checked.
+It is recommended you visit a NISSAN dealer for this service.